STS-1: Suborbital mission plan

 During the original planning stages for the early Space Shuttle missions, NASA management under the Carter Administration felt a need to undertake initial tests of the system prior to the first orbital flight.
 To that end, Vice President Walter F. Mondale as chairman of the National Space Council suggested a suborbital flight landing at the emergency landing site at Dakar, Senegal.
 NASA further suggested that STS-1, instead of being an orbital flight, be used to test the Return To Launch Site (RTLS) abort scenario.
 This involved an abort being called in the first few moments after launch, and using its main engines, once the SRBs had been jettisoned, to power it back to the launch site.
 This scenario, while potentially necessary in the event of an early abort being called, was seen as being extremely dangerous.
 Young overruled both proposals, and STS-1 went ahead as the first orbital mission.
 The NASA managers were swayed by Young questioning the need for the test, and the weight of his opinion was especially strong as he was someone who not only had been to the Moon twice, but had walked on it.
 He would fly the Space Shuttle again on the STS-9 mission, a ten-day flight in 1983.

 Let's not practice Russian roulette, because you may have a loaded gun there.

 — John W. Young on testing the Return To Launch Site Abort.

 Mission summary

 The external tank is released from the Space Shuttle orbiter.

-The first launch of the Space Shuttle occurred on April 12, 1981, exactly 20 years after the first crewed space flight, when the orbiter Columbia lifted off from Pad A, Launch Complex 39, at the Kennedy Space Center.
+The first launch of the Space Shuttle occurred on April 12, 1981, exactly 20 years after Vostok 1 (the first crewed space flight), when the Columbia orbiter lifted off from Pad A, Launch Complex 39, at the Kennedy Space Center.
 The launch took place at 12:00:04 UTC.
 A launch attempt two days earlier was scrubbed because Columbias four primary general purpose IBM System/4 Pi computers (GPCs) failed to provide correct timing to the backup flight system (BFS) when the GPCs were scheduled to transition from vehicle checkout to flight configuration mode.